RishmalRohinKumar475/LightAndSoundMemoryGame/README.md

 Here's a walkthrough of implemented user stories:
 ![http://g.recordit.co/MnON82b0KT.gif](your-link-here)
 <br> I am very sorry that this gif does not seem to be working for me.
-I did not know GitHub had a limit for how long a gif could be for it to be displayed in a README file,
-so I have too many features to be shown in one gif.
+I did not know GitHub had a limit for how long a gif could be for it to be displayed in a README file, so I have too many features to be shown in one gif.
 The below gif shows the beginning of a winning playthrough on easy difficulty.
-If you copy and paste the above link, you should be able to see the entire gif.
+If you copy and paste the above link in your browser, you should be able to see the entire gif.
 If not, please email me at rishmal.rohinkumar@gmail.com so we can try to work something out.
 <br> **Note:** Any button presses that do not cause the picture to light up are because I clicked and let go too quickly.
 It works perfectly fine in the actual program.
 <br><img src="http://g.recordit.co/MnON82b0KT.gif">